petrstepanov/root-eclipse/README.md

 Tip: Eclipse will automatically start indexing the project.
 Please kill this process because Eclipse will refresh the workspace and re-index all project again after the first launch of the Debug configuration.

-## Setting up Eclipse debug and run configurations
+## Setting up Eclipse Debug and Run Configurations

 We will start from setting up the main Debug configuration for Geant4 `root-eclipse` program.